niccokunzmann/open-web-calendar/docs/dev/translate.md

 - If you add a **new language**, you should also translate the calendar to it, especially the `language` and `language-en` strings so people can choose the language for the calendar from the drop down menu.
 - If you want your language to be featured at the top of the front page so people can click on it, you need at least 50% of the About Page and Configuration Page page.

+The `language` string is the language name as it should appear to speakers of that language, for example `Deutsch`.
+The `language-en` string is the English name, for example `German`.
+Keep both translated for new languages so users can recognize the language selector even when they do not understand the current UI.

 Have **fun** translating and thank you so much!
 If you have any questions, get in contact with me, @niccokunzmann.